 A typical engagement follows these steps: (1) Initial consultation to understand the purpose, ownership interest, and valuation date; (2) Issuance of a written engagement letter outlining scope, fees, and deliverables; (3) Collection of financial and operational documents; (4) Management interview and site visit (if applicable); (5) Economic, industry, and company analysis; (6) Normalisation of financial statements; (7) Application of appropriate valuation approaches and methods; (8) Reconciliation of value indications; (9) Drafting the valuation report; (10) Client review and delivery of the final signed report.

-Appraisers typically request: 3–5 years of historical financial statements (profit & loss, balance sheets); the most recent interim financials; 3 years of tax returns; financial projections or budgets; articles of incorporation or partnership agreements; shareholder agreements and buy-sell agreements; schedules of assets, equipment, and inventory; lease agreements; loan covenants; customer and revenue breakdowns; and management bios.
+Certified Valuers typically request: 3–5 years of historical financial statements (profit & loss, balance sheets); the most recent interim financials; 3 years of tax returns; financial projections or budgets; articles of incorporation or partnership agreements; shareholder agreements and buy-sell agreements; schedules of assets, equipment, and inventory; lease agreements; loan covenants; customer and revenue breakdowns; and management bios.
 The more complete and organised the documentation, the faster and more accurate the valuation will be.

-The management interview is a critical step where the appraiser meets with the business owner or key management to understand operations, strategy, competitive advantages, risks, customer relationships, growth plans, and any factors that financial statements alone don't reveal.
+The management interview is a critical step where the certified valuer meets with the business owner or key management to understand operations, strategy, competitive advantages, risks, customer relationships, growth plans, and any factors that financial statements alone don't reveal.
 Topics typically include the company's history, products/services, market position, key employees, customer concentration, capital expenditure plans, pending litigation, and the owner's role and involvement.
 This qualitative insight is essential for selecting appropriate valuation assumptions and adjustments.

 10